tomaspinho/AVEx/README.md

 Possible complex optimizations include changing the **decode-and-dispatch** to an **indirect threaded interpretation** approach, merging all logic and called functions into a lookup table indexed by the opcode.
 However, recent GCC versions already decide on optimizing switch-case constructs into lookup tables with function pointers, and this may be pointless.

 A **predecoding** approach may be a possible optimization and a predecoded opcode cache may improve execution times.
 The GameBoy Advance has atmost `32mb` of cartridge rom, which means that using a maximum of `1gb` ram (a more than decent ram usage for games nowadays) for VisualBoy Advance's execution would allow us to cache the predecoding of all the game's opcodes, providing the predecoded `struct` occupies, atmost, `32bits`.
 As this is not feasible (32bits is the standard size of an `integer`), a LRU or LFU cache would have to be implemented.
+These could be select *predecoding* by choosing only to predecode the statistically most executed opcodes (see Opcode Profiling).

 ### Memory Architecture ###
 The GameBoy Advance has a **32 kilobyte internal DRAM** + **96 kilobyte VRAM** (internal to the CPU) and **256 kilobyte DRAM** (outside the CPU).
 These RAMs are implemented in the form of arrays allocated in the emulator's heap space.